-FBI arrests 2, including Roger Stone bodyguard, in Capitol riot
+FBI arrests 2, including Stone bodyguard, in Capitol riot

 Also arrested over the weekend was Isaac Steve Sturgeon, 32, of Dillon, Montana, who is charged with shoving a metal police barricade into police officers during the insurrection, according to court records.

-Authorities said he was identified through body-worn police camera and photographs posted to social media.
+Authorities said he was identified through police body camera video and photographs posted to social media.

 The FBI said Sturgeon, who owns a lawn care business, traveled to Kenya on Jan.
 24 and was deported from that country to New York.
 He was arrested Saturday at John F. Kennedy International Airport.